MariAuxHer/Baymax/sprint3/asam1.md

 - Still have some resizing issues to fix on some pages.

 ### What problems you encountered
-- Making sure the screen kept the same
+- Making sure the screen kept the same size for all pages

 ### Issues you worked on
 - [#58](https://github.com/MariAuxHer/Baymax/issues/58) Functionality for New Chat Button